What Went Into Refactoring dorifto.racing

 Ever since I created dorifto.racing back in 2017, I always thought I would come around to revamping it.
 This is because it was built in-between classes while I was studying at university.
-The website was a product of endless caffeine, procrastination, and me wanting to waste my time during a weekend.
+The website was a product of endless caffeine, procrastination, and me wanting to waste my time during a weekend, so it definitely wasn’t built to last.
 I’ve had a lot more time to myself recently, so I decided to give Dorifto some new life.
-After 632 days of continuous uptime without updates, Dorifto has risen from the ashes reborn!
+After 632 days of continuous uptime without updates, Dorifto has risen from the ashes, reborn!

 You can see the final product live at https://dorifo.racing